catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

    :align: center

-You will then be prompted by the following screen to create a new administator password.
+You will then be prompted by the following screen to create a new administrator password.

 .. image:: ../_static/fi-windows-login-2.png